Interview Query

 • Step 2.
 Calculate the attribute median of the dataframe.

-35. You are given a dataframe with prices of cheeses.
+35. You are given a dataframe with the prices of cheeses.
 However, the dataframe is missing values in the price column.
-Write a function to impute the median price in place of missing values.
+Write a function to impute the median price instead of missing values.

 This problem uses two built-in Pandas methods.